Josiah K. Lilly Sr.: Later years

-In the 1930s, after his retirement from day-to-day operations of Eli Lilly and Company, J. K. pursued several personal and philanthropic interests.
-He became an orchid breeder and began collecting Stephen Foster music compositions and Foster memorabilia.
+In the 1930s, after retiring from the day-to-day operations of Eli Lilly and Company, Lilly pursued several personal and philanthropic interests.
+He became an orchid breeder and began collecting Stephen Foster music compositions and memorabilia.
 He maintained his extensive collection at Melodeon Hall (renamed Foster Hall), his private performance hall and library in Indianapolis.

 Philanthropist

 Lilly was "a lifelong benefactor" to Indianapolis and active in many philanthropic organizations, including the Indianapolis Commercial Club, the local YMCA, Crown Hill Cemetery, the Indiana Historical Society, and the James Whitcomb Riley Memorial Association.
-J. K. served as board chairman of the Indianapolis Foundation and supported the Indianapolis Symphony Orchestra, the Children's Museum of Indianapolis, the city's Community Fund, Tuberculosis Association, Wheeler Rescue Mission, and the Red Cross.
-Lilly also served as a trustee of Purdue University and the Philadelphia College of Pharmacy.
+He served as chairman of the Indianapolis Foundation and supported the Indianapolis Symphony Orchestra, The Children's Museum of Indianapolis, the city's Community Fund, Tuberculosis Association, Wheeler Rescue Mission, and the Red Cross.
+Lilly also served as a trustee of Purdue University and Philadelphia College of Pharmacy.
 He was a member of the Orchid Society of California.

 Lilly Endowment

-In 1937 Lilly and his sons, Eli and Joe, founded the Indianapolis-based Lilly Endowment with an initial contribution of Eli Lilly and Company stock valued at $280,000.
-J. K. served on the board and became its largest contributor, while his son, Eli, managed the private family endowment for its first twelve years.
-Over time J. K. made contributions of Eli and Lilly Company stock worth a total of $86.8 million, including a $30 million bequest following his death in 1948; his two sons contributed stock with a combined value of $6.8 million.
-In 1998 the Lilly Endowment became the largest philanthropic endowment in the world in terms of assets (estimated value of $15.4 billion) and charitable giving.
-Others have surpassed it, but it remains among the top five, as of 2014, in terms of total assets ($9.96 billion).
+In 1937, Lilly and his sons, Eli and Joe, founded the Indianapolis-based Lilly Endowment with an initial contribution of Eli Lilly and Company stock valued at $280,000.
+Lilly served on the board and became its largest contributor, while his son Eli managed the private family endowment during its first twelve years.
+Over time, Lilly contributed Eli Lilly and Company stock worth a total of $86.8 million, including a $30 million bequest following his death in 1948; his two sons contributed stock with a combined value of $6.8 million.
+In 1998 the Lilly Endowment became the largest philanthropic endowment in the world in terms of assets and charitable giving.
+Although later surpassed by other foundations, it remained among the five largest in the United States as of 2014, with assets valued at $9.96 billion.

 Music collection

 Lilly was known for his extensive collection of composer Stephen Foster's music.
 In December 1933, he published Foster Hall Reproductions, a collection of 224 facsimiles of Foster's sheet music.
 The publication has been described as the first Gesamtausgaben ("collected works") of an American musical artist.
-According to author Mariana Whitmer in American Music, Lilly's response to what he viewed as a "small and distorted" sample of Foster recordings, led to his commission of Foster Hall Recordings, a ninety-six-disc set that contained "the complete works of Stephen Foster as ... known in 1933."
-Lilly donated his Foster Hall collection to the University of Pittsburgh in 1937.
-Fletcher Hodges Jr., whom Lilly hired to help with the Foster collection, curated the university's Foster archive at its Stephen Foster Memorial for fifty-one years.
-The archival collection contained approximately 30,000 documents as of 2006.
+According to author Mariana Whitmer in American Music, Lilly's dissatisfaction with what he viewed as a "small and distorted" sample of Foster recordings led him to commission Foster Hall Recordings, a ninety-six-disc set containing "the complete works of Stephen Foster as ... known in 1933."
+Lilly donated his Stephen Foster collection to the University of Pittsburgh in 1937.
+Fletcher Hodges Jr., whom Lilly hired to assist with the collection, curated the university's Foster archive at its Stephen Foster Memorial for fifty-one years.
+As of 2006, the archive contained approximately 30,000 documents.